-Parents play an important role in asthma prevention and control.
-With proper medical follow-up and daily control measures, it is possible to keep asthma under control.
+Parents and caregivers play an essential role in preventing asthma flareups and supporting daily management.
+With proper medical follow?up and consistent control measures, asthma can be kept under control.

-Although it is sometimes difficult to know what triggers asthma, these factors often cause symptoms:
+Although it is not always easy to identify what triggers asthma, the following factors commonly cause symptoms:

 - Viral infections, such as the common cold